klemetsson/stratux-zero/README.md

 - Add battery specifications on the silkscreen visible in the battery holder.
 - Move `C3` to batter location between `IN` and `PGND` for `IC2` (MIC2876) to reduce noise from the inductor.
 - Add ESD protection for the USB line as the pogo pins make them very exposed.
-- Add pull-up resistors to `SHDN`, `PIRDY` and `PISHDN` as the EFM8 only has global internal pull-up.
+- Add pull-up resistors to `SHDN`, `PIRDY` and `PISHDN` as the EFM8 only has global internal pull-up enable.
 - Thermally isolate the battery temperature sensor so that it isn't cooled by the board.
 For example by removing the internal planes and moving the ground via.
-- Add more test points, for example on the charge disable.
+- Add more test points, for example on the charge disable and SMBus lines.

 ## Building the Stratux Zero image